 Find a flattering hairstyle

 The article suggests that older women wear their hair in a bob cut.
 I must have hit the jackpot because that’s how my hair is styled.
-I had bangs for a while to cover up my non-eyebrows but decided to grow them out.
-When it comes to haircuts for women over 60, find a style that YOU love and is easy to take care of.
+I had bangs for a while to cover up my non-eyebrows, but decided to grow them out.
+Find a style that YOU love that is easy to take care of.

 There are no rules regarding hair length for older women.
 If you like short hair, wear it short.
 If you want it to be long, grow it out.
 Just make sure it’s clean.
-As I get older, I wash my hair less to keep it from falling out or fading out my dye job.
-If you’ve already gone gray, good for you.
-It’s way less fuss and expense and can look stunning with the right cut.
+As I get older, I wash my hair less often to keep it from fading my dye job.
+If you’ve already gone gray, congratulations!
+Dye jobs can get expensive, although I get mine done at Supercuts.
+If you are lucky to have a shade of gray that lights you up, as some women do, even better.

 Carry a practical tote bag

-Most women our age carry a purse.
-However, you must be careful not to lug one around that’s too heavy as you can hurt yourself.
-Another consideration is that your belongings stay safe.
+Most women our age carry a handbag.
+However, you must be careful not to lug one around that’s too heavy, as you can hurt yourself.
+Seniors are often targeted for purse snatching, so you want a bag that keeps your belongings safe.

 I am in LOVE with this Mintegra bag I found on Amazon.
 It’s lightweight, washable, and is the perfect size for me with multiple zippered compartments to keep my items safe while traveling.
-You can also order it in a variety of colors.
+You can also order it in a smaller size in a variety of colors.

 Wear a timeless watch?